 - checker boarded in March

-- required no additional feeding
+- need no additional feeding

-- produced more than twice the average honey crop
+- produced twice the average honey crop

-- less than 10% of the hives tried to swarm
+- less than 10% tried to swarm

 - minimal inspections/labor

-- required feeding
+- need feeding

-- required frequent inspections
+- need frequent inspections

 - labor intensive